YAMEROOOO/plover-german-syllatype/README.md

 ## Rules:

 The system is orthographic, this means, that all words are written as one would spell them.
 Try for example writing the word "kauft".
 It will be written by pressing the `K-` key, the `A` and the `U` key, as well as the keys `-F` and `-T`.
 Other words like "reis", "stern" or "pfau" work in the same way.
 On the other hand, words like "clown" will need letters that are not present on the keyboard.
 Further explanation for this will follow in the next chapter.
 Right now though, this chapter will only talk about the basics of this plugin.
 Each word has to be written in syllables, and those syllables have to have vowels in the middle and optionally consonants on the sides.
 There can't be syllables such as "Safe" (which is an English word the Germans use respectively) because there are vowels in the middle AND at the end of the syllable (or to be more precise one stroke has three parts, an initial part with only consonants from the left bank, a middle part with only vowels from the middle bank, and a final part with only consonants from the right bank).
 So "Safe" would have to be split into 2 Syllables in order to be written.
 Pressing `SA` and the `FE` would be the way, though trying this out will output "sa fe" instead of "Safe".
 Here the `^` and `<` keys are needed, also called "capitalize-key" or "c-key" and "glue-(together)-key" or "g-key".
 These (as the name suggests) capitalize a syllable or "glue" one syllable to the previous one (that is the reason why the arrows point in these directions).
 To capitalize a syllable, one simply needs to press the c-key together with the other keys of the stroke.
 In the example of "Safe" one would press `^SA` to get "Sa".
 Now to glue the second syllable to the first one simply presses the g-key together with the syllable that needs to be attached to the previously written part.
 Doing this together will output "Safe" (by inputting `^SA/<FE`).
 The reason this is so different from most other stenography systems (that usually operate on words rather than syllables that need to be "glued" together manually) is due to the nature of the German language.
 In German one can combine a lot of words (especially nouns) and get a perfectly fine German word.
 Like "Müll" ("trash") and "Eimer" ("bucket") gives "Mülleimer" ("trashcan").
 So far so good, but in German this keeps on going further: "Plastikmülleimerdeckel" ("plastic trashcan lid") is one German word and there are a lot of those really long ones.
-Furthermore ...

 ## Hidden letters: